CuarzoSoftware/SRM/README.md

 # Simple Rendering Manager

-SRM is a C++ library that simplifies the development of Linux DRM/KMS API applications.
+SRM is a C library that simplifies the development of Linux DRM/KMS API applications.

 > Still under development ⚠️